Kumneger49/cognium-frontend/DEPLOYMENT.md

 ## Prerequisites

 - Your frontend repository is pushed to GitHub
-- Your backend is already deployed on Render
+- Your backend is already deployed and accessible at `http://165.232.190.9:8000`
 - You have a GitHub account
 - You have a Vercel account (or can create one for free)

+## Important Notes

+- The backend API is located at: `http://165.232.190.9:8000`
+- Main endpoints:
+  - `GET /api/recommendations` - Fetches all recommendations/news
+  - `POST /api/regenerate-recommendations` - Regenerates recommendations/news data
+- The backend must have CORS configured to allow requests from your Vercel domain
+- Since the backend uses HTTP (not HTTPS), ensure CORS is properly configured on the backend
+- The regenerate endpoint requires POST method, so CORS must allow POST requests

 ## Step 1: Prepare Your Repository